Published 28 Apr 2026

 15:20

-If bottlenecks in your contract management is a headache for your government body, read on as I describe how Utah's Department of Health and Human Services (DHHS) tacked their challenge head-on with the help of FlowForma’s Process Automation platform.
+If bottlenecks in your contract management are a headache for your government body, read on as I describe how Utah's Department of Health and Human Services (DHHS) tackled their challenge head-on with the help of FlowForma's Process Automation platform.

 The DHHS process involved six different stakeholders, which became problematic, especially as the approvals were handled via email.
 Imagine the chasing that they would have to do and the coordination across departments.

-In this article, I outline how the DHHS tackled it’s contract management challenges with process automation, introduce the DHHS as they describe their contract automation journey, and provide the provide practical steps other government and public sector teams can follow to get the same outcomes.
+In this article, I outline how DHHS tackled its contract management challenges with process automation, introduce the team as they describe their automation journey in their own words, and provide practical steps other government and public sector teams can follow to get the same outcomes.

 What Is Government Contract Management And How Does It Work?